B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/SchemaEvaluator.rst

 .. note::
-	In order to identify the *Missing Allele IDs*, the module expects the headers of the input FASTA files to have the locusID followed by the allele integer (e.g.: >lmo_1) or simply the allele integer (e.g.: >1).
+	In order to identify the *Missing Allele IDs*, the module expects the headers of the input FASTA files to have the locus identifier followed by the allele integer identifier (e.g.: >lmo_1) or simply the allele integer identifier (e.g.: >1).

 .. image:: https://user-images.githubusercontent.com/33930141/116113169-27f8be00-a6b0-11eb-99a4-a03e8e8fedc7.png
 	:width: 1400px